benc-uk/blog/_posts/2019-09-07-load-testing.md

 ```
 Whoa!
 That's quite a jump, but again I think it's pretty easy to read and see what's going on.
 I've introduced a few things here:
 - Groups to logically combine & name requests.
 I use these named groups in the reports, as well see later
 - Checks to validate the responses.
-Anyone that's written unit tests for an API will be pretty familiar what is going on here, I'm simply checking what comes back, is what we expect based on the API I'm calling.
-We could easily cross the line here into integration testing, so I would advise to keep the checks to a minimum and leave the task of finding every edge case to your unit/integration tests.
+Anyone that's written unit tests for an API will be pretty familiar what is going on here, I'm simply checking what comes back (status codes, body), is what we expect based on the API we're calling.
+We could easily cross the line here into another level of testing, so I would advise to keep the checks to a minimum and leave the task of finding every edge case to your unit/integration tests.
 Note.
 I could probably use an assertion library like [Chai](https://www.chaijs.com/){:target="_blank"} but I wanted to keep external dependencies out of this for now
 - One of the calls is a POST with a data payload, in JSON form
 - I've parameterized the API hostname.
-Why? well in this case it's always going to pointed at `postman-echo.com` but we're assuming that in a real project you'll be running your tests under a CD pipeline.
+Why? well in this case the URL is fixed to `postman-echo.com`, but assuming in a real project you'll be running your tests under a CD pipeline.
 In those situations, the API endpoint is likely to be dynamically created prior to the test via some cloud resource, containers, Kubernetes etc.

 ## Running Load Tests in Continuous Deployment
-Running your tests is easy as calling k6 (it's a CLI tool, written in Go so grab the binary and you are all set) and your script, e.g. `k6 run mytest.js`
+Running your tests is easy as calling `k6 run`, as it's a CLI tool, written in Go, [you can grab the binary](https://docs.k6.io/docs/installation) and you are all set.
+For example running `k6 run mytest.js` will fire off your test script and show some nice stats after the run

 One thing you'll want to do is set the number of virtual users (VUs) and ramp them up or down across several timed "stages" in your test.
-This determines both the length of test and how much you want to hammer your target system.
+This determines both the length of test and how much you want to hammer the target system.

 Again this is something you specify in code, in your JavaScript test file.
 You just place an exported `options` object at the top of your script ([full docs here](https://docs.k6.io/docs/options){:target="_blank"})
 ```js